Screw Pumps - An Overview

 - Multi-phase Pumping - Multi-phase pumping refers to pumping a mixture of fluid and vapor together, and is known to be one of the most challenging pumping applications.
 Serious damage can occur to compressors when liquid enters, just like serious damage can occur to most pumps when air enters.
 When built correctly, a screw pump can be a hybrid between a pump and a screw compressor, being able to handle both liquid and gas.

 In order to prevent damage to a screw pump when air enters, the screws must not contact each other.
 For this reason, a four screw pump is usually used.
-In addition to this, the pump must be accompanied by a liquid boot, which is sometimes built into the pump, but can easily be added externally as well.
+In addition to this, the pump must be accompanied by a liquid boot, which is sometimes built into the pump but can easily be added externally as well.
 A liquid boot is a pressure vessel that collects fluid on the discharge of the pump.
 When an air slug comes through the supply pipe, a small pump moves the liquid from the boot and injects it into the pump.
-This provides slight lubrication to the screws and liner, as well as seals off the clearances between the parts so the air/gas that is being pumped does not slip backwards in the pump to lower pressure zones.
-Depending on the capacity of the liquid boot vessel, the a multi-phase pump can pump 100% vapor for several minutes.
+This provides slight lubrication to the screws and liner, as well as seals the clearances between the parts so the air/gas that is being pumped does not slip backward in the pump to lower pressure zones.
+Depending on the capacity of the liquid boot vessel, a multi-phase pump can pump 100% vapor for several minutes.